jentery/506v3/index.md

 I am not asking you to purchase any books for this seminar.
 I will instead direct you to materials in UVic Libraries and also distribute a course reader of screen-readable PDFs that you may choose to print.
 If a PDF in the course reader is not accessible or searchable, then please let me know.
 I'll fix and redistribute it.

-The following fair dealing statement applies to each PDF appearing in the course reader: "This copy was made pursuant to the Fair Dealing Guidelines of the University, library database licenses, and other university license and policies.
+The following fair dealing statement applies to each PDF appearing in the course reader: "This copy was made pursuant to the Fair Dealing Guidelines of the University, library database licenses, and other university licenses and policies.
 The copy may only be used for the purpose of research, private study, criticism, review, news reporting, education, satire or parody.
 If the copy is used for the purpose of review, criticism or news reporting, the source and the name of the author must be mentioned.
 The use of this copy for any other purpose may require the permission of the copyright owner."

 To recap, then, you're not required to purchase anything for this seminar, yet you will need access to:
 * The internet,